Twisted Magnon Frequency Comb and Penrose Superradiance

-Following the eigenfrequencies of the internal modes, we then apply an in-plane rotating field $\mathbf{h}(t)=[h_{0}\cos(\omega_{0}t),h_{0}\sin(\omega_{0}t),0]$ with $\omega_{0}/2\pi=6.74$ GHz to excite the twisted spin-wave for the $l=+1$ mode.
-We make FFT of the time-dependent magnetization and obtain the excitation spectra at various field amplitudes, as shown in Fig. \ref{fig2}(a).
+We then apply an in-plane rotating field $\mathbf{h}(t)=[h_{0}\cos(\omega_{0}t),h_{0}\sin(\omega_{0}t),0]$ with $\omega_{0}/2\pi=6.74$ GHz to excite the twisted spin-wave for the $l=+1$ mode.
+We make FFT of the time-dependent magnetization and obtain excitation spectra at various field amplitudes $h_0$, as shown in Fig. \ref{fig2}(a).
 Three main phases are identified: (i) Below 2.6 mT, only the driving mode and two side peaks are excited.
-The frequency spacing is not equal to 0.18 GHz, but 0.09 GHz below 1.2 mT and 0.3 GHz for field from 1.4 mT to 2.6 mT.
-We attribute it to the inertial effect of VC which carries a finite mass originating from the interaction with twisted spin waves \cite{Suppl}. (ii) In the field window from 2.8 to 6.8 mT, a clear frequency comb emerges.
-The mode spacing increases from 0.12 GHz at 2.8 mT to 0.18 GHz at 3.4 mT, then keeps 0.18 GHz up to 6.8 mT. (iii) Above 7 mT, the frequency comb disappears and is replaced by a main peak at 6.74 GHz along with some chaotic side peaks [see Fig. \ref{fig2}(b)].
+The frequency spacing is not equal to 0.18 GHz ($\omega_g$), but 0.09 GHz ($0.5\omega_g$) below 1.2 mT and 0.3 GHz for field from 1.4 to 2.6 mT.
+We attribute it to non-resonant gyration of VC which carries a finite mass originating from its interaction with twisted magnons \cite{Suppl}. (ii) In the field window from 2.8 to 6.8 mT, a clear frequency comb emerges.
+The mode spacing, equal to the gyrotropic frequency, increases from 0.12 GHz at 2.8 mT to 0.18 GHz at 3.4 mT, then keeps 0.18 GHz up to 6.8 mT. (iii) Above 7 mT, the VC gyrates at 0.34 GHz ($\approx2\omega_g$) and the frequency comb disappears and is replaced by a main peak at 6.74 GHz along with chaotic side peaks [see Fig. \ref{fig2}(b)].
 Figure \ref{fig2}(c) shows the amplitude of four major modes at 6.74 GHz (black dots), 0.18 GHz (green dots), 6.56 GHz (blue dots), and 6.92 GHz (red dots), respectively.
 One can observe the emergence of the gyrotropic ($\omega_{g}$), sum-frequency ($\omega_{l}+\omega_{g}$), and difference-frequency ($\omega_{l}-\omega_{g}$) modes between 3 and 7 mT, which is accompanied by the consumption of the injected $l=+1$ mode.
-Theoretical results [solid curves in Fig. \ref{fig2}(c)] based on the spin-wave dynamics counting three-magnon interactions (see calculation details in Supplemental Material \cite{Suppl}) agree well with micromagnetic simulations.
+Theoretical results [solid curves in Fig. \ref{fig2}(c)] based on the spin-wave dynamics counting three-magnon interactions \cite{Suppl} agree well with micromagnetic simulations.